Applicants must complete a Bachelors Degree prior to matriculation into the PharmD program.

 |Microbiology with lab||3||5|

 Students will be sent an email asking them to complete the supplemental application.
-All applicants will be required to complete this prior to thier application being considered for admission.
+All applicants will be required to complete this prior to their application being considered for admission.

 We require original transcripts produced by the academic institution in a sealed envelope.
 An official transcript with English translation must be submitted from each institution attended.
 We do not accept evaluations from WES, ECE, or similar evaluation services.